-I prefer making my own sauce for two reasons, the first of which is acidity.
+The first reason to make homemade hot sauce is acidity.
 Acidity is essential to a hot sauce.
-It’s what keeps it shelf-stable, and it’s also a big part of what makes hot sauces “zing.”
+It’s what keeps it shelf-stable (in the right amount, but more on that later), and it’s also a big part of what makes hot sauces “zing.”

 You know that feeling you get in the corners of your mouth when you suck on sour candy?
-That’s acidity, baby.
+That’s acidity.
 That’s the zing.

 When the acidity in a hot sauce is well-balanced, it adds to the overall flavor.
-When it's not balanced, like in many grocery store hot sauces, the acidity of the vinegar overpowers the flavor of the sauce, and shows up as a separate, wholly unpleasant burning sensation, rather than a flavor-booster.
+When it's not balanced, like in many store bought hot sauces, the acidity of the vinegar overpowers the flavor of the sauce.
+It shows up as a separate, wholly unpleasant burning sensation, rather than a flavor-booster.

 The second reason you should make your own hot sauce is freshness.